ncsa/ncsa_system_documentation/docs/source/common/login.rst

 Logging Into the System
 $$$$$$$$$$$$$$$$$$$$$$$$$$

-Once the above, one-time, steps are complete for a resource, follow the below steps each time you want to log into the resource to work.
+After the one-time setup is complete for a resource, follow the below steps each time you want to log into the resource to work.

 #.
 Open **MobaXterm**.

 #.
 In the left bar, there is a list of **User sessions**.
-Each one is a node that you configured for logging in.
+Each one is a node that you have configured for logging in.
 Mouse over the node you want to log into, **right click**, and in the resulting menu, select **execute**.

 #.
 Enter your **NCSA password** in the pop-up window; as you type it, you will see a row of *************.
 Hit **Enter** or click **OK**.